Understanding Diaphragm Paralysis and What Can Be Done

 For cases of diaphragm paralysis where breathing function is severely limited, many patients have two options: mechanical ventilation or diaphragm pacing.

 In mechanical ventilation, often known as positive pressure ventilation (PPV), a machine called a ventilator is used to push air into the lungs.
 Though this may be a life-saving intervention, it may also cause problems such as ventilator-assisted pneumonia, collapsed lungs, and airway injuries.
-The diaphragm may also atrophy, as it becomes a virtually unused muscle.
+The diaphragm may also atrophy (become smaller or weaker), as it becomes a virtually unused muscle.

 DIAPHRAGM PACING SYSTEMS